Installation¶

 Notes on Windows¶

-While in theory FastChem could be run on Windows if meeting all the
+While in theory FastChem could be run on Windows provided all the

-prerequisites, we have never tested the compilation and execution of
+prerequisites are met, we have never tested its compilation and execution

 under a virtual Linux environment, such as cygwin, or with the

-Windows Subsystem for Linux (WSL) shipped with the newer versions of
+Windows Subsystem for Linux (WSL) shipped with newer versions of

 Windows 10.
 However, due to the lack of a Windows system, we are unable

-to test this and, therefore, officially at least we cannot support
+to test this and, therefore, cannot officially support

 Installation of pyFastChem with Python¶